 For an example of good reporting, reputation management and use of a video to request funding in a pre-proposal, see this video from Amanda B. Johnson’s extremely popular DASH: Detailed proposal:

 A few additional points:

-It is currently not possible to pay a budget proposal to a multisig address, or to change the payment address after the proposal is posted to the blockchain.
+It is currently not possible to change the payment address after the proposal is posted to the blockchain.

 To avoid accusations of favouritism and inside trading, Dash Core cannot promote your proposal for you.
 If your proposal is an integration, reach out to the business development team in advance.
 Once your product is live, it may be possible to announce it from Dash Core channels.

 If your proposal is for news, promotion or marketing, make sure you synchronise your efforts with major existing organisations such as Dash Force News or marketing firms contracted by Dash Core.

 You are responsible for your own planning to hedge against price volatility.
 If your proposal involves significant payments to third parties in fiat currency, reach out to the Dash Investment Foundation in advance for advice on escrow, price maintenance, converting currencies and hedging against volatility.